johannsp/CWRU2020BCAsgn01_CodeRefactor/README.md

 Changes include:
 - Change generic title "website" to "Horiseon" to match heading 1
-- Replace instances of div with a specialized use with
+- Replace instances of div with a specialized use with new HTML 5 tags:
   - nav
   - footer
-  - asside
+  - aside
 - In some places where either duplicate class and id attributes are defined for unique elements, eliminate the class attribute and adjust the CSS to use the id.
 - In one place (Search Engine Optimization) there a unique class with no id causing